oniontherock/Firebrand/README.md

 ## What's implemented vs. planned

 - **Working:** AI pathfinding and basic enemy behavior.
-- **Designed and partly built:** a fully customizable weapon system, and a general-purpose procedural animation system driven by inverse kinematics.
+- **Designed and partly built:** a general-purpose procedural animation system driven by inverse kinematics.
 The IK animation work was started but not finished.

 I've kept this honest rather than tidied up after the fact: it's a prototype where some systems run and others were still on the workbench.